thiagoguarnieri/cdf-fitter/README.md

 If you have problems with p-values even in distributions with a good visual fit, you can try to change the test sample sizer in lines 52 and 53 (second parameter): smp_emp = np.random.choice(emp_d,50,replace = False) smp_theo = np.random.choice(theo_d,50,replace = False)

-You can use 20, 100, 500 or 1000 for example.
-It depends on your number of instances.